ssavutu/ssavutu/README.md

-My name is **Sachin Avutu**, I'm a second year Computer Science student at **Drexel University** with a passion for backend systems, infrastructure, and open-source software.
+My name is **Sachin Avutu**, I'm a second-year Computer Science student at **Drexel University** with a passion for backend systems, infrastructure, and open-source software.
 My current work focuses on building efficient and maintainable systems, including infrastructure and tooling for Drexel's Independent Student Newspaper *The Triangle*.

 ### 🚀 What I'm building
 + [Delta](https://github.com/DrexelTriangle/triangle-cms): Go-based CMS (Content Management System) designed to replace WordPress for *The Triangle*